 • You need at least two hours to take the tour.
 The current owners are incredibly passionate about the home’s history and restoration.
 As a result, you may go over two hours, especially if you tour the gardens.

-• No photographs can be taken inside, but you get the opportunity to roam the gardens following your tour.
+• No photographs can be taken inside, but you can roam the gardens following your tour.

 Closing Thoughts

 The house’s design and layout are eclectic; the colors are vivid, and the detail is stunning.
-Every room has a theme; every room hides technology we now take for granted, and every room has a story.
+Every room has a the, hides technology we now take for granted and has a story.

 The garden is home to the moat that is connected to the sub-basement.
 It now sits full of plants rather than water.
 Regardless, the two beautiful stone bridges are still intact and just as majestic to cross without the water.
 Some people say that the moat is a pool or vice versa.
 Indeed, the moat was used as a swimming pool, but it is connected to the main house!